 Sometimes, the body knows what the mind is trying to ignore.
 If you constantly feel emotionally tired, anxious, or just off after interacting with someone, you need to pay attention to that.
 Big time!

 Good people always try to uplift others.
 They give compliments, good advice, they listen, and they don’t judge.
 If a person is positive, you will know by simply spending time with them.
-Because your mind will be relaxed and you’ll feel happy.
-Genuinely!
+Because your mind will be relaxed and you will feel happy when they are around.
+Genuinely happy!

 But if you always feel drained and bad after meeting someone, or even texting them feels like a task – well, hello?
 Toxic alert!